 Parameter Type Description Default Options

-alertSeverity string Severity level of the alert Warning Critical, Error, Warning, Informational, Verbose
+alertSeverity string Severity level for both alerts Critical Critical, Error, Warning, Informational, Verbose

-evaluationFrequency string How often to check the upload status Daily 15 minutes, 1 hour, 6 hours, 12 hours, Daily
+evaluationFrequency string How often to check both conditions Daily 15 minutes, 1 hour, 6 hours, 12 hours, Daily

 Optional Parameters